Installation requirements are in beta. Review the best practices on this page

 As-required, continuous-usage, and consumable parts

 Associate a build requirement to a step only when it will always be installed.
-When a part is always used during a step but the exact quantity varies, add it as a 0-quantity build requirement on that step.
-This prompts technicians to record the actual usage without forcing a fixed amount.
-For example, if you always apply epoxy but the amount differs each time, add epoxy to the mBOM and associate it to the step with a 0 quantity.
+Add a part as a 0-quantity build requirement to associate it with a step without requiring an install to close the step.
+A 0-quantity requirement doesn’t block step completion.
+Use it to surface an optional or as-needed part, and record any actual usage in the step content.
+To make an install required, set the quantity to any value greater than zero.
+For example, if you always apply epoxy but the amount differs each time, set the requirement to a quantity greater than zero and note the amount used in the step content.
 When a part is not always installed, don’t attach it to a step.
 Instead, you can:- Keep it in the mBOM without a step association.

 - Add the build requirement to the aBOM during the run when needed.